 Whether you are ready for it or not, cooking in your camper van will be one of your most frequent van life activities.
-Unless you have the budget to dine out often, you will be preparing and cooking multiple meals each day, every day.
-And although we see these gorgeously curated, mouth-watering camper van meals surrounded by nature’s beauty, the reality is that van life cooking can be overwhelming.
+Unless you have the budget to dine out often, you will prepare and cook multiple meals daily.
+Although we see these gorgeously curated, mouth-watering camper van meals surrounded by nature’s beauty, the reality is that van life cooking can be overwhelming.

-You have limited storage space, forced to cook in a confined area, and wash-up can be a nightmare.
-Not to mention that clean water is a finite resource.
-It all adds up to a potentially stressful to prepare meals in your van!
-But we believe that with the right mindset and strategy, cooking in your camper van can become a fun and rewarding experience.
+You have limited storage space, are forced to cook in a confined area, and wash-up can be a nightmare.
+Not to mention that clean water is a precious, finite resource.
+It all adds to a potentially stressful time when cooking in your van!
+But we believe cooking in your camper van can become a fun and rewarding experience with the right mindset and strategy.

 If you’re ready, let’s get to it!